David Johnston (British politician): Career

 From 2003 to 2006, Johnston was co-ordinator of the Oxford Access Scheme.
-He then became a director of Future, holding this role from 2006 to 2009.
+He then became a director of Future, holding his role from 2006 to 2009.

-Before he became an MP, he was chief executive of the Social Mobility Foundation for over ten years, from 2009 to 2020.
+Before standing for election, he was chief executive of the Social Mobility Foundation for over ten years, from 2009 to 2020.
+He worked alongside his partner Charlotte Pickles during this time and they received tickets from the UK government to attend the opening ceremony of the 2012 Olympic Games together.
 He was also a member of the Social Mobility Commission from 2012 to 2017.

 Johnston was a governor at Sir George Monoux Sixth Form College, where he had studied, from 2008 to 2016, as well as Pimlico Academy from 2008 to 2017.
 He was elected to Wantage, a safe seat for the Conservative Party in Oxfordshire, in 2019.
 He succeeded Ed Vaizey.

 He served on the Education Select Committee between 2020 and 2021.
 In September 2021, he was appointed as Parliamentary Private Secretary at the Department for Education.
 Johnston resigned as PPS on 6 July 2022, following other resignations in protest of Boris Johnson's conduct in the Chris Pincher scandal.

-Honours

-Johnston was appointed an Officer of the Most Excellent Order of the British Empire (OBE) in 2018 for services to "social mobility and education" through his former role as chief executive of the Social Mobility Foundation.